 A More Affordable Theme Park

-This is especially considering the style of park and its offerings.
 While many people fall in love with the old-timey Main Street, USA at Disney parks, you’ll find a similar style and layout in the rustic Dollywood.
 Parades, live music, and fireworks?
 Check.
 Carnival-style rides and coasters?
 Got ‘em.
 If you need a fun and exciting vacation without traveling all the way to Orlando and you want to save some money, Dollywood is a great alternative.

 A Better Tourist Town